 East of Fulda was the Inner-German border.
 On the other side of it sat thousands of Soviet tanks, IFVs, and artillery belonging to the 8th Guards Army.
 When the balloon went up, the Soviets would come west, channeling through the valleys and around the mountains that marked the terrain, driving towards Frankfurt.
 This was the terrain that made up the area collectively known as the Fulda Gap, not the actual town of Fulda itself.
 In those valleys and from those hills is where V Corps planned to smash the Russians and stop their advance cold.

 Before that could happen, Griffin had to ensure his brigades were all in the field and ready.
 Military police had set up traffic control points to better control the flow of units heading into the field.
 Unfortunately, the sheer numbers of vehicles on the roadways was causing unforeseen delays.
 The section of autobahn between Hanau and Gelnhausen was a green parking lot where a large part of his division’s artillery and third brigade were stuck.
 Efforts were underway to detour German civilians onto nearby roads and clear the highway, but it was going to take more time than expected.
 The general needed those units off the road and, if not in the Gap, close to it, by the time fighting broke out.
 If the MPs couldn’t do the job by themselves, he’d get men in there who could.

-As midnight approached, 3rd AD’s commander was certain that his problem was the worst one being faced by any division commander in the FRG.
-Had he been aware of the issues facing some of his NORTHAG counterparts just then, Griffin would’ve breathed a collective sigh of relief and realized that his problem wasn’t so major after all.
+As midnight approached, 3rd AD’s commander was certain his problem was the worst one being faced by any division commander in the FRG.
+Had he been aware of the issues facing some of his NORTHAG counterparts just then, Griffin would’ve breathed a collective sigh of relief and realized that his problem wasn’t so terrible after all.